brun061/graylog2-zabbix/README.md

 This doesn't require anything on the agent.
 It is an external script curl'ing to the Graylog2 API.

 ## How to install
-  * Create a Graylog2 user with the "reader" role
+  * Create a Graylog2 user with the "reader" role on Graylog server.
   * Enter the credentials in the check_graylog_node_creds.txt file.
   * Copy the 2 files to your zabbix's externalscripts directory
   * Make sure your files permissions are adequate